Frequently Asked Questions

 California prevailing wage is the minimum wage rate that must be paid to workers on public works projects.
 The prevailing wage rate is determined by the Director of the Department of Industrial Relations (DIR) and is based on the type of work (craft/classification) and location of project.
 The prevailing wage rate is usually based on collective bargaining agreements.

-For more information on prevailing wage, please visit the California DIR website.
+For more information on prevailing wage, please visit the links below:

 Contractors